kai-vu/site/theses/index.md

 - **Case-based reasoning in the legal domain** (BSc): the goal is to create an ontolog (DL-lite) for tabular data input and running the tableau algorithm to predict whether a case has a (non)violation.

-#### Narratives
+#### Narratives, Explenations and Annotations
 *Supervisors: Lise Stork (l.stork@vu.nl), Ilaria Tiddi (i.tiddi@vu.nl)*

 What are narratives?
-- **Identifying Formal Narrative from KGs**: The goal of this project is to extract as many narrative as possible (in terms of set of facts) from existing KGs such as DBpedia or Wikidata.
+- **Identifying Formal Narrative from KGs**: (*Ilaria*) The goal of this project is to extract as many narrative as possible (in terms of set of facts) from existing KGs such as DBpedia or Wikidata.
 In order collect these facts, we will use the narrative formal structure as presented in this <a href="http://ceur-ws.org/Vol-2969/paper31-CAOS.pdf">paper</a>.
-- **A Benchmark for understanding Narratives**: Language Models and KGs.
+- **A Benchmark for understanding Narratives**: (*Ilaria*) Language Models and KGs.
 Work on extending the three existing benchmarks (<a href="https://doi.org/10.5281/zenodo.7081522">1</a>, <a href="https://zenodo.org/record/7118556">2</a>, <a href="https://zenodo.org/record/7120502">3</a>) for understanding narratives.
+- **Recipe variation using gastronomic recipe explanations**: (*Lise, Ilaria*) In this project the goal is to investigate recipe virability by finding explenations for why certain ingrediences taste better than others by using the Food Knowledge Graph.
+More details can be found <a href="LS_recipevar">here</a>.
+- **A tool for Publishing Social Inequality Hypotheses**: (*lise*) The goal of this project is to create a web interface to facilitate the semantic annotation of reasearch papers on inequality plus.
+More information is located <a href="LS_seman">here</a>.

+#### Rule Mining
+*Supervisors: Lise Stork (l.stork@vu.nl)*
+- **Rule Mining on Hypergraphs to Forecast Recipe Popularity**: The goal of this project is to use a temporal knowledge graph and some auxilary data to run temporal rule mining algorithms to predict future purchases at restaurants. <a href="LS_tempfor">Here</a> are more details.
+- **Community Detection from a Species Interaction Network**: The goal of this project is to extract interesting communities in species interaction networks and or detect interesting logic rules that relate to these communities.
+More details are given <a href="LS_comdet">here</a>

 #### Question Answering